 What does a day in the life at Output look like?

-Everyday is a bit different but I’m always geared towards making Arcade better and more useful to music makers.
-Usually this manifests in a mix of planning, testing, gathering feedback from users, and synthesizing all the bright ideas between the design, development, marketing, and sound design departments.
-We spent more than 2 years building Arcade, launched in June of 2018 and have released almost a dozen updates since then so we’ve been busy!
+Every day is a bit different but I’m always geared towards making Arcade better and more useful to music-makers.
+Usually this manifests in a mix of planning, testing, gathering feedback from users, and synthesizing all the bright ideas between the visual design, development, marketing, and sound design departments.
+We spent more than two years building Arcade, launched in June of 2018, and have released almost a dozen updates since then, so we’ve been busy!

 What do you dig about Output?